-The FAO's handbook on Forest Fire Protection provides a large number of technical measures to reduce the occurrence and impact of fires.
+The FAO's handbook on Forest Fire Protection provides a large number of technical measures to reduce the occurrence and impact of fires:

-- Storms These measures are relevant for coastal habitats and forests.
-Possible measures include: - Ecological enhancement of existing forests improve the proportion and range of native species in existing forests while enhancing forest structure and age class distribution; - Individual approach of forest management in regions with reported protected species; - Technical measures, such as the development of dams, or sand suppletion. - Flood-control These measures are more technical, taken from the perspective of overall flood protection of the area.
-Possible measures include: - Allowing a river or lake to naturally flood the land.
+- Storms These measures are relevant for coastal habitats and forests: - Ecological enhancement of existing forests improve the proportion and range of native species in existing forests while enhancing forest structure and age class distribution; - Individual approach of forest management in regions with reported protected species; - Flood-control These measures are more technical, taken from the perspective of overall flood protection of the area: - Allowing a river or lake to naturally flood the land.
 This can be achieved by removing the flood defence embankments.
 If this is not appropriate then surface water can be routed from rivers, ditches or lakes via pipes and drains.
-Water control structures such as dams, sluices or weirs can be used to control the input and output of water to mimic the natural water level fluctuations within the area.

-- Restoration of riverain forests - Maintenance of the passability of rivers and gallery riverine forests.

-5. Control of invasive (alien) species
+Water control structures such as dams, sluices or weirs can be used to control the input and output of water to mimic the natural water level fluctuations within the area; - Restoration of riverine forests; - Maintenance of the passability of rivers and gallery riverine forests. - 5.
+Control of invasive alien species